 "I have always been faintly puzzled by the intended level of Willy Russell's musical melodrama about twins Liverpool brothers separated as babies whose paths cross in a friendship and finally bloodshed.
 A plot that no sophisticated audience since 1890 could take seriously is unfolded... presumably serious overtones - poverty, inner city deprivation, economic pressures on morality - are drowned by gallumphing facetiousness, banal pop settings and sheer bathos.
 These depressing characteristics notwithstanding, the show in back in the West End after a nationwide tour...
 Bob Tomson directs on Marty Flood's set, and everything is toe-curlingly lovable."
 The Financial Times (1988)

 "In 1983 this ineffably sentimental musical won four awards for being best of brand that year.
 Here it comes again, book, lyrics and music all by Willy Russell, harping on about Fate and Class, and telling the sob story of the Johnstone twins...
 The music is on the doleful side, amplified so that all songs sound equally loud.
 A portentous Narrator prowls the stage and finally identifies the unjustness of Fate with the English class system.
 I am bound to record that at the final curtain the stalls rose and gave vent to grateful cheers that could still be heard as I fled shuddering to the Underground."
 The Times (1988)

-Blood Brothers the Musical was originally seen in London at the Lyric Theatre where it opened 11 April 1983 and closed 22 October 1983.
+Blood Brothers the Musical was originally seen in London at the Lyric Theatre where it previewed from 7 April 1983, opened 11 April 1983 and closed 22 October 1983.
 The show was then revived in London previewed from 21 July 1988, opened 28 July 1988, closed 16 November 1991 at the Albery Theatre before transferring to The Phoenix Theatre from 21 November 1991 to 10 November 2012.